d3v0psdan/brightspace-to-notion-calendar/README.md

 ## 📝 Notes

 - The `.ics` file does **NOT AUTO-UPDATE**.
 If your class schedule changes, you'll need to repeat this process.
+For live updates, sync the `.ics` URL to Google Calendar and embed it into Notion.
 - You can also paste the URL from Step 4 into apps like Google Calendar or Apple Calendar for live syncing.

 ---